What You'll Learn

 An estimated 6-10% of the population has ADHD, and it is usually apparent by early childhood.
 Signs to look out for include:

-- Trouble sustaining focus on activities he may find boring or not rewarding
+- Trouble sustaining focus on activities they may find boring or not rewarding

 - Trouble listening and following directions